Global Impact and Balancing Act: Deciphering the Effect of Fluorination on B1s Binding Energies in Fluorinated $h$-BN Nanosheets

-To investigate the influence range of fluorination, we calculated BEs of 6 borons [Fig. \ref{fig:2F}(a)] along the diagonal line (B$_\text{d}$) of FBN structure ii.
-This configuration includes both cases, with fluorinated centers at a boron atom [B(F)] and a nitrogen atom [N(F)] located near the center.
-Among the six borons, three are positioned on the side of B(F) at distances of 2, 4, and 6 chemical bonds, respectively, while the remaining three are situated on the side of N(F) at distances of 1, 3, and 5 bonds, respectively.
-It is worth considering the potential influence of edge effects resulting from the constraints imposed by the size of our structural model.
-To address this concern and account for any deviation it may introduce, we additionally computed BE of B$_\text{d}$ at the corresponding positions within pure $h$-BN as a ``baseline'' for comparison.
+To explore the influence range of fluorination, we calculated BEs of six borons (Figure \ref{fig:2F}a) along the diagonal line (B$_\text{d}$) of F-BN structure ii.
+This configuration encompasses scenarios with fluorinated centers at a boron [B(F)] and a nitrogen [N(F)] situated near the center.
+Among the six borons, three are positioned on the B(F) side with distances of 2, 4, and 6 chemical bonds, respectively, while the remaining three are situated on the N(F) side with distances of 1, 3, and 5 bonds.
+It is important to consider the potential impact of edge effects imposed by the size limit of our structural model.
+To address this concern and accommodate any deviation it may introduce, we also calculated BEs of B$_\text{d}$ at the corresponding positions within pure $h$-BN as a ``baseline'' for comparison.